-Every Friday morning My Machberet presents an assortment of Jewish-interest links, primarily of the literary variety.
+Every Friday My Machberet presents an array of Jewish-interest links, primarily of the literary variety.
 Continue reading ›